JuliaPlots/MakieGallery.jl/docs/src/interaction.md

 ### Button

-Buttons are clickable markers that call a function, passing to it the number of clicks so far, on each click.
+Buttons are clickable markers that can call a function on click, passing to it the number of clicks so far, on each click.

-They are currently a little broken if you call them with `raw = true, camera = campixel!` - there's a positioning bug that we haven't gotten around to fixing yet.

 ### Textslider